wpilibsuite/frc-docs/source/docs/beta/tasks/beta-task-overview.rst

 1. Port Existing Robot Code to new System
 2. Wireless Operation of FRC Robot
+3. (Optional) Play with robot at offseason event

 Task 4 - New Code and Advanced Feature Testing (Targeted Completion 12/3/2021)
 -------------------------------------------------------------------------------